Freight Shipping from Kansas City to Long Beach

 How much does it cost to ship freight from Kansas City to Long Beach?

-Full truckload (FTL) rates from Kansas City, MO to Long Beach, CA currently range from $3,799-$4,683 for a standard dry van load over the 1,767-mile route.
+Full truckload (FTL) rates from Kansas City, MO to Long Beach, CA currently range $3,799-$4,683 (roughly $2.17-$2.67 per mile over 1,767 miles).
 LTL shipments typically cost $1,172-$1,902 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Long Beach?